GREETINGS FROM NEW YORK

 ALL OF OUR STORES ARE BOLD AND MODERN, BUT WE TOOK IT TO ANOTHER LEVEL FOR NEW YORK.

 The 16,000-square-foot store is nestled on the fifth floor alongside Thomas Keller’s Bouchon Bakery and Kāwi, a new restaurant by Momofuku.
 Its innovative, glass-brick storefront was designed in collaboration with Daniel Arsham’s internationally renowned firm, Snarkitecture.
 “We were looking to create something truly unique—who better to partner with than Snarkitecture?" says Cole.
 "This is one of the most surreal storefronts in New York."

 The fourth section introduces our new vintage program, portions of which are also available online.
 “I am so excited about this new category,” says Cole.
 “We’re presenting a hand-selected assortment of designer vintage across all categories: fashion, art, books, jewelry, handbags, furniture… It’s an essential for collectors.”
-The edit (including a Yves Saint Laurent taffeta ball skirt from the ’80s and quilted Chanel bags) shares the space with a playful VW sphere by Lars Fink.
+The edit (including an Yves Saint Laurent taffeta ball skirt from the ’80s and quilted Chanel bags) shares the space with a playful Ford sphere entitled "Dodge Ball" by Lars Fisk.